eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.1.2.2 Risks related to confidentiality, integrity, and authenticity

 Within the EUDI Wallet ecosystem, many interactions take place between parties in which one party requests another party to perform a task.
-For example, a User may ask a PID Provider or an Attestation Provider to provide a PID or an attestation to a Wallet Instance, or a Relying Party may ask a User to present attributes from an attestation from its Wallet Instance.
+For example, a User may ask a PID Provider or an Attestation Provider to provide a PID or an attestation to a Wallet Unit, or a Relying Party may ask a User to present attributes from an attestation in their Wallet Unit.
 For any of these interactions, the following risks apply:

 - An attacker could impersonate one of the interacting parties.
 Therefore, the receiver of a message must be able to verify the identity of the sender.
 In other words, mutual authentication is needed.
 This authentication can be performed because valid parties in the EUDI Wallet ecosystem are put on a Trusted List by Member States.
 By verifying the signature over a message and verifying the associated public key certificates with a trust anchor included in a Trusted List, the receiver of a message can be sure about the identity of the message's sender.
 - Messages between parties could be intercepted, meaning that they could be read by an attacker.
 To mitigate this risk, messages must be encrypted to ensure confidentiality.
 - Intercepted messages could be changed by an attacker.
 To mitigate this risk, messages must be authenticated, so that the receiver can verify that originate from the authenticated sender and were not changed.

-##### 6.1.2.3 Risk related to tampering of cryptographic keys and sensitive data
+##### 6.1.2.3 Risks related to tampering of cryptographic keys and sensitive data

 The mechanisms for authentication and confidentiality described in the previous section rely on the security of cryptographic keys, especially private and secret keys.
 If an attacker can obtain, use, or tamper with these keys, these security mechanisms would break down.
 Therefore, all cryptographic keys are managed by dedicated secure applications (WSCAs), running on secure hardware (WSCDs), as described in [Section 4.3](#43-reference-architecture).
 The security of WSCDs and WSCAs is ensured by means of an appropriate certification process.

-These mitigation measures apply for all entities in the EUDI Wallet ecosystem that use cryptographic keys, including Wallet Units, Wallet Providers, PID Providers and Attestation Providers, Trusted List Providers and Certificate Authorities.
+These mitigation measures apply for all entities in the EUDI Wallet ecosystem that use cryptographic keys, including Wallet Units, Wallet Providers, PID Providers and Attestation Providers, Trusted List Providers, and Certificate Authorities.
 For Relying Parties and Relying Party Instances, such measures are formally not required.

 WSCDs and WSCAs in a Wallet Unit may also be used to store other sensitive data except cryptographic keys.
-In particular, they could be used to store User attributes, in such a way that attackers, including malicious applications residing on the same User device as the Wallet Unit, cannot retrieve these attributes.
+In particular, they could be used to store User attributes, in such a way that attackers, including malicious applications residing on the same User device as the Wallet Instance, cannot retrieve these attributes.
 This is beneficial for User privacy.

 ##### 6.1.2.4 Risks related to authorization